-The Possible Future Implementation of The International Financial Reporting Standards (IFRS) in Libya
+The Possible Future Implementation of the International Financial Reporting Standards (IFRS) in Libya

 Authors